9 week online course.

 What will I receive?

-- 11.5 hours of live weekly experiential practice and discussion via Zoom
+- Over 13 hours of live weekly experiential practice and discussion via Zoom

 - Guided visioning, reflections and/or somatic attachment practices each week